tylercodes-11/recipeapp/README.md

 ### Searching for Recipes

-1. Click Get a New Recipe to cycle through new recipe.
+1. Click Shuffle Recipe to cycle through to a brand new recipe.
 2. Read the instructions or watch the video for a walkthough to cooking this dish.

 ### Viewing Recipe Details